rreusser/trains-and-trails/src/pages/antioch-to-mount-diablo/index.md

 <span data-behavior="anchor" data-feature-index="1" data-mile-position="21.1"></span>

-In my younger years, I'd have made quick run up to the main peak of Mount Diablo, but I focused on just getting home on once piece.
+In my younger years, I'd have made quick run up to the main peak of Mount Diablo, but I focused on just getting home in once piece.

 <span data-behavior="anchor" data-feature-index="1" data-mile-position="22.0"></span>
 ![A view of the North Peak as I begin to descend.](antioch-290.jpg)